phani-kb/dns-toolkit/testdata/README_with_stats.md

 | **Last Updated** | 2024-01-01 00:00:00 UTC | Statistics generation time |
 <!-- STATS_END -->

-## Published Outputs
+## Installation

-This section contains information about the published outputs of the DNS toolkit.
+This section contains information about the installation instructions for the DNS toolkit.

-- Various blocklists and allowlists
+- Clone the repository
-- Statistics and summaries
+- Build the binary
-- Regular updates and maintenance
+- Run the binary